 - Feline Immunodeficiency Virus (FIV)

 - Chlamydophila felis

-Of these vaccines, rabies is the only one that is required by law in most states.
+Of these vaccines, rabies is the only one that is required by law in most U.S. states.
 Check the status of your state using this table compiled by the American Veterinary Medical Association.

-Even if you reside in a state that doesn’t mandate rabies shots by law, it remains advisable.
+Even if you reside in a state that doesn’t mandate rabies shots by law, it still remains advisable.
 The disease is commutable among animals and humans.

 How are Vaccines Administered to Cats?

 Previously, many vets chose to administer shots to the neck.
-This is due to the flexibility of the skin in this area.
+This was due to the flexibility of the skin in this area.
 It’s easier to stretch the skin, and administer a shot.

-Common Side Effects of Cat Vaccinations
+What Are the Most Common Side Effects of Cat Vaccinations?

-- Lethargy and generally low energy levels
+- Lethargy and low energy levels

 - Lack of appetite